khadiyan/khadiyan.github.io/readme.md

 ## Key Feaures

-* **Upload Interface:** Drag and drop or click to upload your followers.json and following.json files
+* **Upload Interface:** Drag and drop or click to upload your followers_1 and following files, both json anda html are supported
 * **Data Processing:** Compares both files to identify accounts that don't follow you back
 * **Results Display:** Shows unfollowers in a clean, sortable table with profile links
 * **Export Option:** Download results as CSV for further analysis